Ultimate Slow Cooker Pulled Pork

 If using barbecue sauce, add it to the slow cooker and stir in the shredded pork.
 For even more flavor, add back some of the reserved cooking liquid.
 If you’re not using barbecue sauce, add the shredded pork and the cooking liquid back to the slow cooker.
 Taste and season with salt, additional vinegar, or hot sauce as needed.

 Adam and Joanne's Tips

 - Can I make this Pulled Pork in an Instant Pot© or pressure cooker?
 Yes!
-Cook the onions, garlic, spices, tomato paste, water, vinegar and fish sauce as shared in the recipe above.
-If you have an Instant Pot, this can be done using the Sauté function.
+Cook the onions, garlic, spices, tomato paste, water, vinegar, and fish sauce as shared in the recipe above.
+This can be done using the Sauté function if you have an Instant Pot.
 Add the seasoned pork and onion mixture to the pressure cooker/Instant Pot, seal the lid and cook on high pressure for 1 hour.
-Naturally release (this takes 15 to 30 minutes) then shred the pork then skim and discard the excess fat from the cooking liquid.
+Quick release based on the manufacturer’s instructions, shred the pork, and then skim and discard the excess fat from the cooking liquid.
 To serve, combine the skimmed cooking liquid and shredded pork.

 - Fish Sauce: Find fish sauce in the international aisle of most grocery stores, in international markets, or online.
 It has a salty-sour flavor and is something we use to elevate flavors in savory dishes or dishes with lengthy cooking times.
 On Inspired Taste, you see us use it in our Homemade Pho recipe.
 If you do not have any, Worcestershire sauce is a good substitute.